ccone5/Snake_Game_CalebCone/README.md

 x Change color option for user

+x High-score counter

-x Play again or quit option when user loses
+x Play again fits and works on screen of end screen